 The day after play, we have an all-inclusive sunset sail along the west coast before lobbing over to vibrant St Vincent for 5 days in the Grenadines before our much-wanted 3rd Test in St Lucia.

 June 22 - 27

-Rooster will drive us to Grantley Adams for the non-stop-hop to Argyle International on St Vincent’s east coast.
-We last toured St Vincent in 2012 for 2 ODI’s at Arnos Vale, but 6 nights was not enough and left us longing to return.
+Rooster will return us to Grantley Adams Airport for the non-stop-hop to Argyle International on St Vincent’s east coast.
+We last toured St Vincent in 2012 for 2 ODI’s at Arnos Vale, but the 6 nights we had was not enough and left us longing to return.
 Now we can.

 Friends Kim and Earl offer a unique airport transfer by boat to our beachy hotel for 5 nights on St Vincent Island's south west coast.
-Spare days can be exploring the ‘city of arches’, Fort St Charlotte, or hiking the waterfalls and forests of the interior, but these days a purpose for many visitors is Pirates of the Caribbean film locations, such as the glistening sands of Union Island.
+Spare days can be exploring Kingstown (the ‘city of arches’), Fort St Charlotte, or hiking the waterfalls and forests of the interior, though a purpose for many visitors is Pirates of the Caribbean film locations, such as the glistening sands of Union Island.

-One day we will soothe our way to the far south of this 32 island archipelago nation on the beautiful Friendship Rose schooner for a morning and 'arvo' at Sparrow’s Beach Club, Union Island.
+One day we will schooner our way to Union Island in the far south of this 32 island archipelago nation on the beautiful Friendship Rose for an 'arvo' at Sparrow’s Beach Club.
 Snorkeling, swimming, or simply sunning on the whitest of white beaches (as seen in the films), on which we have a BBQ lunch.

 Bottomless rum-punch for the ride home will make you thankful that tomorrow is a day spent in the forests.
 The following day we will do ‘Pirates’ to the north, along the stunning volcanic west coast.